 You’re so enthusiastic about brushing and oral care that you just can’t help but take it out on your teeth.
 Brush harder to get them cleaner, right?

-Some of our most focused and determined patients fall into the pitfall of overzealous brushing.
+Some of our most focused and determined patients fall into the pitfall of over brushing.
 It’s easy to brush the teeth and gums too hard and to damage the soft tissues of the mouth.
 When it comes to brushing, easy does it!

 How to prevent overbrushing: